Wizzy-wooz/RestCalculatorAsTestingTask/README.md

 Implementation:

-Important: no MAVEN nor Spring were used.
+Important: not MAVEN nor Spring were used.

 1. Clone/download sources.
 Add junit jar to classpath.
 2. Start main method in Application.java - it launches local HttpServer on http://localhost:8081.